This page is available in:

 Sandbox Initiators

 A wide and diverse group of institutions and individuals from public administration, research and the private sector have come together to launch the sandbox initiative.
 The aim is to strengthen Zurich as an innovation location for artificial intelligence.
-This initiative is receiving significant financial support from the Zurich Metropolitan Area.
+The initiative will receive substantial financial support from the Zurich Metropolitan Area until mid‑2026.
+Based on the government council’s resolution on »Strengthening the AI Location”, the Office for Economic Affairs will continue to run the Innovation Sandbox for AI from 2026 to 2029.

 The following institutions are part of the initiative: